cogini/mix_deploy/README.md

 The scripts support configuration using environment vars, e.g. you can set the `DESTDIR` environment var and the copy script will add the `DESTDIR` prefix when copying files.
 This lets you copy files to a staging directory, tar it up, then extract it on a target machine.
-Similarly, you can override the users accounts which own the files by specifying `APP_USER`, `APP_GROUP`, and `DEPLOY_USER`.
+Similarly, you can override the user accounts which own the files by specifying `APP_USER`, `APP_GROUP`, and `DEPLOY_USER`.

 For example: